Duyi-Wang/cesg.alibaba.deeprec.modelzoo.benchmark/README.md

 ### How to benchmark
 1. Clone DeepRec repo, and `cd` into `modelzoo/$(TEST_MODEL)`.
    Or just copy `train.py` script into your workspace, for DIEN and DIN, `./script/` is also needed.
 2. Prepare tf environment, dataset and jemalloc lib.
+For convenience, please use docker or python virtual env to create tf env.
 3. Set TensorPoolAllocator option.
    - Enable
     ```